 - a record of the number, species and sex of the animal;

 - a record of the date of receipt, transfer, death or escape of the animal; and

 - a record of the name and address of the person buying or receiving the animal (and their licence number to keep or sell).
 These records must be presented to a Conservation Officer on request.
 Conservation Officers may enter your land or premises and inspect animals and records without notice.
 It is your responsibility to ensure that your records are accurate and up-to-date.

 The illicit international and domestic animal trade is a problem in Australia.
 Heavy fines may be incurred if prescribed records are not completed.
 With your assistance, Licensing and Compliance can play its part in the national role of stamping out the illicit animal trade.

-Under the, Nature Conservation Act 2014 there are heavy fines for failing to obtain relevant licences for animals and the associated activities, and for failing to complete or submit records.
-Fines of up to $15,000 for an individual or $75,000 for a corporation and/or 12 months imprisonment can be incurred.
-If you have any questions about any animal or activity, please contact Environment ACT beforehand, for advice.
+Under the Nature Conservation Act 2014 there are heavy fines for failing to obtain relevant licences for animals and the associated activities, and for failing to complete or submit records.
+Fines of up to ;$15,000 for an individual or $75,000 for a corporation and/or 12 months imprisonment can be incurred.
+If you have any questions about any animal or activity, please contact Licensing and Compliance for advice.
 This is your responsibility.

 How long does it take to obtain a licence?

 Please allow up to 28 days.